Neurodegenerative Vacuolar Storage Disease

 Storage Disease in Lagotto Romagnolo - the result of genetic research (January 2014)

-The Lagotto Romagnolo storage disorder is characterized by movement in-coordination, which is seen as a staggering, uncoordinated gait.
-Some affected dogs also suffered from involuntary eye movements (nystagmus) and behavioral changes, such as aggression.
+The Lagotto Romagnolo storage disorder is characterised by movement in-coordination, which is seen as a staggering, uncoordinated gait.
+Some affected dogs also suffered from involuntary eye movements (nystagmus) and behavioural changes, such as aggression.
 The onset of symptoms has varied from 4 months to 4 years.
-The condition is progressive and affected dogs deteriorate to the point where they need to be euthanized.
+The condition is progressive and affected dogs deteriorate to the point where they need to be euthanised.
 On the pathological level, storage material accumulates to the affected dogs’ cerebellar neurons and other cells, causing dysfunction and cell death.

 The results of our genetic study indicate that the Lagotto storage disorder is inherited through a single gene, in an autosomal recessive manner.
 In recessive disorders, affected dogs have to inherit two copies of a disease-causing gene mutation.
 Those Lagotti that have a NORMAL result have inherited two normal copies of the disease gene; they do not pass the mutation down to their offspring.
 CARRIER dogs have inherited one normal copy and one with the mutation.
 Their risk of being affected is minimal but they pass the mutation down to approximately half of their offspring.
 If a carrier dog is used for breeding, it should be mated with a dog that has been tested as normal.
 In carrier/carrier -matings, the resulting offspring can be either affected, carrier or normal, whereas in carrier/normal —matings, only carrier or normal dogs are born.
 AFFECTED dogs have inherited the mutation from both parents, and so they have two copies of the mutation.
 Their risk of developing the disease is very high.